-Step 1: Get the romset
+Step 1: Get the ROM set

-86Box relies on a bunch of external binary files, called ROMs, to emulate various hardware.
-Together, these files are known as the romset.
+86Box relies on a set of ROM dumps gathered from physical hardware to emulate it.
+This includes the system BIOS, as well as any option ROMs used by extension cards.
 If you try to start 86Box without one, you'll receive an error and 86Box will close.
-You need to download the romset from here, create a subfolder named roms in the folder where 86Box.exe is located, and extract it there.
+You need to download the ROM set from here, and extract it into one of the supported locations.